1ec5/read-only-coding/README.md

 ### Open Selection in GitHub

 If a Git-managed source code file is open in Xcode, this service opens a checked-in copy of the file on GitHub in your default Web browser, with the selected line or lines highlighted.
+The clone containing the file must have a remote named `origin` that points to GitHub via HTTPS.

 ## Installation